Periods: Important things to know

 - drugs and alcohol (including smoking)

-During menstruation, the uterus sheds about 30 to 80 millilitres (two tablespoons to one-third of a cup) of blood and tissue.
-Some people choose to use personal hygiene products with their periods, including:
+During your period, the uterus sheds about 30 to 80 millilitres (two tablespoons to one-third of a cup) of blood and tissue.
+Some people use personal hygiene products to absorb or collect the blood and tissue, including:

 - pads (reusable or disposable)